 Amitabh Bachchan Birthday Special: Guddi Could Have Been Big B-Jaya Bachchan's First Film Together!

 The 'Shahenshah' of Bollywood, Amitabh Bachchan celebrates his 77th birthday today.
 In his career spanning over 50 years, the megastar has worked with many leading names in the film industry.
-While it was Prakash Mehra who gave him the image of 'Angry young man' with 'Zanjeer', the actor was also equally loved for his brooding, complex roles in Hrishikesh Mukherjee's films.
+While it was Prakash Mehra who gave him the image of the 'Angry young man' with 'Zanjeer', the actor was also equally loved for his brooding, complex roles in Hrishikesh Mukherjee films.

 Speaking about his leading ladies, Big B worked with his wife Jaya Bachchan in many films like 'Abhimaan', 'Chupke Chupke', 'Sholay', 'Silsila', 'Mili' among others.
 But do you folks know that the two stars were supposed to romance each other in Hrishikesh Mukherjee's 'Guddi'?
 The film was Jaya's first screen role as an adult after debuting in films as a teenager in Satyajit Ray's 'Mahanagar'.